Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 3. “Traitor”

 In the 1990s, the Star Wars expansion universe became truly moral and stuffy, and “Traitor” was a complete refutation of this approach.
-It’s the darkest “Star Wars” story ever written, but ultimately it serves a positive agenda: one that claims that power may not be black and white and that the Jedi don’t have to stand around to find out about moral ones Effects of wondering everything they do.
+It is the darkest “Star Wars” story ever written, but ultimately it serves a positive agenda: one that claims that the Force may not be black and white and that the Jedi do not have to stand around to find out about the moral Implications of wondering everything they do.
 It was a really great change for EU storytelling, and it’s nice that “The Last Jedi” could have a similar patch.

 -